bonsai-rx/docs/articles/reactive-last.md

 > [!Warning]
 > There is a subtle but important difference between the `Last` operator and [`TakeLast(1)`](xref:Bonsai.Reactive.TakeLast). [`TakeLast(1)`](xref:Bonsai.Reactive.TakeLast)  will complete successfully when the source sequence has no elements.

+Use [`LastOrDefault`](xref:Bonsai.Reactive.LastOrDefault) to retrieve the last element or return a default element if the sequence is empty.